* Barclays needs to raise 12.8 bln stg, taps investors for 5.8 bln

 Deutsche Bank, which has already raised around 5 billion euros in new debt and equity, said it had earmarked an additional 250 billion euros in assets, roughly equivalent to the annual economic output of Denmark, that could be cut to meet new bank safety rules.

 Its shares were down 4 percent at 1245 GMT, underperforming the European banking index, which was down 0.4 percent.

 In addition to pressure on capital, European investment banks are also in the cross-hairs of a number of regulatory probes including a global investigation into manipulation of benchmark interest rates and the mis-selling of mortgage-backed bonds in the United States.

 In Frankfurt, Deutsche Bank set aside an extra 630 million euros to cover claims and settlements, causing it to miss quarterly profit expectations.

-Barclays and Swiss bank UBS, which have already paid out nearly $2 billion over their role in the manipulation of benchmark interest rates, were named in a lawsuit by the city of Philadelphia in connection with the scandal, along with Deutsche and a host of other banks.
+Barclays and Swiss bank UBS, which have already paid out nearly $2 billion over their role in the manipulation of benchmark interest rates, were named in a fresh lawsuit by the city of Philadelphia in connection with the scandal, along with Deutsche and a host of other banks.